Nehanowal/tama/CONTRIBUTING.md

 Be proffesional, tactical and straighforward.
 If you want to relax and get chills with authors and some other contributors, you can visit our [Dicord Server](https://discord.gg/sHp2pxrSws).

+**AI (Assisted Insecurity)**
+Don't use Language Models, Copilots, Generated content or any Coding Assistance tools, they usually get everything wrong.
+You can use it if it really just eases your work.
+If you don't understand what you're doing and prompting it with some descriptions, you may not create a Pull Request - you will suffer from numerous (endless) change requests.
+In simple words, if you wait for ideas from AI - don't create a PR, if you put **your ideas** in prompting and refine generated content - you're good.

 ## Taking over Issues

 1. Choose what you think you're confident in